Tombarr/kaios-dev-blog/content/posts/ssl-certificate.md

 header_img = "img/home-alt.png"
 +++

-Learn more about disabling CORS, `Navigator.mozTCPSocket`, and issues with Let's Encrypt certificates on KaiOS
+Learn more about disabling CORS, `Navigator.mozTCPSocket`, and issues with Let's Encrypt and Sectigo certificates on KaiOS

 ## `XMLHttpRequest` without CORS